Skip to main content

 More than software is required

-The use of vulnerability scanning software helps to leverage and accelerate the process but should be applied with the help of implementers who have direct experience in FedRAMP compliance.
+The use of vulnerability scanning software helps to leverage and accelerate the process but should be applied with the help of implementers who have direct experience in FedRAMP compliance far beyond what a boilerplate checklist can provide.
 Because the vulnerability solutions identified have to fit the broader FedRAMP compliance architecture and process, implementer skill in assessing and creating efficient remediation plans can save both time and money.

 Authenticated Scanning Requirement